Our Long Island Kitchen Design Team has showrooms in both the North and South shores of Long Island.

 Built in wine rack and beverage cooler defines the bar area.
 Recessed “tray” ceiling adds character and definition to the eating area.
 Countertop has splayed corner aiding the movement around the busy kitchen.

-Michael Rosenberg nearly tripled the size of this kitchen.
 Solid maple flooring with a hand-scraped finish anchors this classic, contemporary white kitchen.
 Skylight was widened for added drama and natural light.